 The CPT 99024, when performing an evaluation and management service during a global period, is related to the procedure for which the patient is in the worldwide period.
 It applies to services with 10–and 90–day global periods.

 Some have viewed the reporting of this code as optional because it is not associated with any payment.

-It is essential to know those who practice (in Florida, Kentucky, Louisiana, Nevada, New Jersey, North Dakota, Ohio, Oregon, and Rhode Island).
+Knowing those who practice (in Florida, Kentucky, Louisiana, Nevada, New Jersey, North Dakota, Ohio, Oregon, and Rhode Island) is essential.

-When it is an appropriate time, the Centers for Medicare and Medicaid Services (CMS) require CPT 99024 in those states.
+When it is appropriate, the Centers for Medicare and Medicaid Services (CMS) require CPT 99024 in those states.

 While submitting the postoperative follow-up visit (CPT 99024), one must report these visits through the normal process for filing a claim.